Claude Code Plugins

 name docx-advanced-patterns

-description Advanced python-docx patterns for handling nested tables, complex cell structures, and content extraction beyond basic .text property.
-Complements the official docx skill with specialized techniques for forms, checklists, and complex layouts.
+description Advanced python-docx patterns for nested tables, complex cells, and content extraction beyond .text property.
+Techniques for forms, checklists, and complex layouts.

 DOCX Advanced Patterns Skill